maybemkl/airbnb-place-ner/README.md

 ## Analysis

-For code to reproduce the paper visuals and downstream data outputs (such as the image above), please reach out to the [first author](https://github.com/maybemkl).
+For code to reproduce downstream data outputs and visuals of the paper (such as the image above and the corresponding data), please reach out to the [first author](https://github.com/maybemkl).

 ## Citation